mdn/browsercompat/docs/draft/issues.rst

       `"media.peerconnection.enabled=on"`
     - **default_config** - The configuration string in the shipping
       browser, such as `"media.peerconnection.enabled=off"`
-    - **note** - short note, length limited, translated, or null.
-Supports inline notes currently in use on MDN
-    - **footnote** - longer note, may include code samples, translated, or null.
+    - **note** - Note, which can be null, but if included, can be translated, and may contain HTML and code samples.
 Supports extended footnote in use on MDN.
+MDN inline notes are not supported, and must be converted to footnotes.

 There are also additional Resources_: